Google Cloud: Memorystore for Redis vs. Valkey - Which in-memory database should you choose now?

 memtier_benchmark

-1. Each Redis/Valkey instance is filled to approximately 60% of its memory capacity with data, in order to measure performance in a realistic production environment.
+1. We will populate each Redis/Valkey instance with data up to approximately 60% of its memory capacity.
+This is to measure performance in a condition that closely resembles a real-world production environment.

 1. memtier_benchmark